AlexBraverman/TTASearch/README.md

 - `benchmark.py` — for running benchmarks on models and datasets.
 - `tta.py` — implementation of our method.
-pip install -r requirements.txt

 # run an example reproduction (example from paper)
-python run_tta.py --config configs/qwen3-4b_gsm8k.yaml --seed 42
+python run_tta.py --config configs/qwen3-4b_gsm8k.yaml --seed 4